 Certainly Noah could have taken insects onto the Ark if God brought them to him, and it would have been practically impossible (humanly speaking) to keep insects from joining the crew of the Ark.
 It does seem possible, then, that a number of types of insects were on the Ark.
 It is also reasonable to assume that God wouldn’t have specifically prevented insects from boarding the Ark.
 Humans, animals, and plants could have benefitted from many kinds of insects being on board, assuming they grew plants and housed carnivores.
 Whether or not insects were specified in God’s command to bring representative kinds on board is still debated, and the position of Answers in Genesis and the Ark Encounter is that they were probably not mandated as Ark kinds.
 The most likely scenario is that they survived outside the Ark but that the most delicate insects were brought on board, along with others that could have been used as food sources for other animals or as composters and pollinators.

-The author wishes to thank Tim Chaffey and Lee Anderson for their invaluable contributions to this article.
+The author wishes to thank Tim Chaffey for his invaluable contributions to this article.